Thu, May 1st 6:00 pm

-Bellevue Literary Press has been publishing prize-winning books since 2007 and is the first and only nonprofit press dedicated to literary fiction and nonfiction at the intersection of the arts and sciences.
-We believe that science and literature are natural companions for understanding the human experience.
-Our ultimate goal is to promote science literacy in unaccustomed ways and offer new tools for thinking about our world.
+Bellevue Literary Press is devoted to publishing literary fiction and nonfiction at the intersection of the arts and sciences because we believe that science and the humanities are natural companions for understanding the human experience.
+With each book we publish, our goal is to foster a rich, interdisciplinary dialogue that will forge new tools for thinking and engaging with the world.

 Our books are distributed nationwide to bookstores and other outlets, including wholesalers, libraries, and specialty markets, by Consortium Book Sales and Distribution.

 Bellevue Literary Press strives to publish books that enrich and engage, and also to provide a platform for lively discussion and debate.
 By collaborating with academic and community organizations we are able to extend the reader’s experience beyond the page and inspire lively discourse in a variety of private and public venues including classrooms, clinics, libraries, scientific studies conferences, academic panels, and public forums.

 Read more about the current activities in which BLP is involved.

 We encourage our readers to visit our sister organization, the Bellevue Literary Review, a forum for illuminating humanity and human experience, published by the Department of Medicine at NYU Langone Medical Center.

 Erika Goldman, Publisher and Editorial Director, has been an editor of fiction and nonfiction for over twenty years at several major publishing houses in New York City, including St. Martin’s Press, Charles Scribner’s Sons, Simon & Schuster and W. H. Freeman.
 A recipient of the Jerusalem International Book Fair Editorial fellowship, she has taught at New York University’s Center for Publishing and in the Creative Nonfiction Mentoring Program.
 She is an instructor at the New York University School of Medicine, Division of Medical Humanities.